ParalaxRus/WebCrawler/README.md

  3) Implement c# priority queue with a hashset for a lookup (inherit from 2)

 Sites for which crawler fails:
- - play.google.com (goes into recursion on sitemap retrieval)
  - twitter.com (blockingqueue blocks indefinitely.
 Seems that sitemap.txt file is empty somehow)